- Reading Groups

 Katharina Faber was born in 1952.
 Strange Signals, her second novel, was published in 2008.
 It is in its fourth German printing, has been translated into Chinese, and was adapted for theatre by the North by North West Kulturprojekte.
 Featured […]

 El navegante dormido by Abilio Estevez is one of the And Other Stories reading group books for our winter 2011-12 Spanish-language group.
 He is a prize-winning Cuban writer living in exile in Barcelona.

-Angela Readman’s stories have appeared in a number of anthologies and magazines, and have won awards including the Inkspill magazine Short Story Competition in 2011 and the 2012 National Flash Fiction Competition.
-‘Don’t Try This at Home’, the title story […]
+Photo Credit: © Kevin Howard Angela Readman’s stories have appeared in a number of anthologies and magazines, winning awards such as the Inkspill Magazine Short Story Competition and the National Flash Fiction Competition.
+In 2012 she was shortlisted for the […]

 Don't Try This at Home is published by And Other Stories.